eMC - trusted, up to date and comprehensive information about medicines

 Mirena is removed by pulling on the threads with a forceps (Figure 8).

-You may insert a new Mirena immediately following removal
+You may insert a new Mirena immediately following removal.

-After removal of Mirena, the system should be checked to ensure it is intact.
-During difficult removals, single cases have been reported of the hormone cylinder sliding over the horizontal arms and hiding them inside the cylinder.
+Mirena is removed by gently pulling on the threads with forceps.
+The use of excessive force/sharp instruments during removal may cause breakage of the system.
+After removal of Mirena, the system should be examined to ensure that it is intact and has been completely removed.
+During difficult removals, single cases have been reported of the hormone cylinder sliding over the horizontal arms and hiding them together inside the cylinder.
 This situation does not require further intervention once completeness of the IUS has been ascertained.
 The knobs of the horizontal arms usually prevent complete detachment of the cylinder from the T-body.
+If the threads are not visible, determine the location of the system via ultrasound or other method.
+If the system is in the uterine cavity, it may be removed using narrow forceps.
+This may require dilatation of the cervical canal or other surgical intervention.

 4.3 Contraindications